 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Meanwhile, a group of college kids go camping at the very same lake.
+Meanwhile, a group of college kids is on a camping trip at the very same lake.
 They are weirded out by the two hillbillies, Tucker and Dale, but things take a horrific turn when they believe the hillbillies have kidnapped one of their friends.
-Tucker and Dale are just trying to mind their own business while they fix up the house.
-However, the college kids are in a fight for their lives while they try to save their friend.
+Tucker and Dale are just trying to mind their own business while they fix up the house, but these crazy college kids are in a fight for their lives while they try to save their friend.
 The result is a huge misunderstanding that has taken a disastrously horrific turn.

 The Pros & Cons

 The Premise (+10pts)

 Tucker & Dale (+6pts)

 The Therapy Scene (-2pts)

 This movie was really all about a colossal misunderstanding, and the premise changes drastically depending on the perspective you are looking at this story from.
 From one perspective, the movie was about a couple of hillbillies trying to fix up their house, while a group of college kids ran around their property like a bunch of suicidal lunatics.